brillout/wildcard-api/docs/usage-manual.template.md

   [Reframe](https://github.com/reframejs/reframe#readme)
   ,
   the frontend and backend are written in JavaScript and developed at the same time.
-  This corresponds to the full-stack JavaScript setup described and Wildcard is a good fit.
+  Here again, a custom API / Wildcard is good fit.

 - **Single developer**.
   <br/>